slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Some people feel the rain.
 Others just get wet."
 -- Bob Marley*

+> *"If you have to ask what jazz is, you'll never know."
+-- Louis Armstrong*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
 -- Gore Vidal*

 > *"Genious is man who can do the average thing when everyone else around him is losing his mind."
 -- Naval Ravikant*

-> *"If a man knows more than others he becomes lonely."
--- Carl Jung*

 > *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."
 -- Plato*